cassiel/reveal-js-render-clj/README.md

 ## Usage

-You need an installed Java system.
-Then:
+You need an installed Java system, and [Leiningen](http://leiningen.org/).
+Then, in the root folder of this project:

         lein run --reveal.js <where-our-reveal.js-is-installed> \
                  --input [...]/presentation.clj \